isogeo/doc-admin/Help/en/features/documentation/md_fields_autos.md

 * In the "Identification" tab:

     * the title of the file or table;
-    * the data's storage location.
+    * the data&apos;s storage location.

 * In the "History" tab: